codenart/codenart.github.io/_posts/1-html/2017-07-27-html-5-lists-tables.md

 - `ordered` list
 - `definition` list

 The last one is very rarely used.
-So we only need to take care of the first two.
+In this article, we'll talking about unordered list, ordered list and tables.

 ## Unordered Lists